dkrashen/ideas_in_math/syllabus.md

 - In class worksheets will be assigned during most lectures, but can be excused in case you are not able to attend a lecture due to illness or other valid reasons (let me know by email if this happens)
-- Lectures will not be recorded, but written notes will be made available generally within 48 hours of each lecture on the course website

 Course Structure
 ---